makdefense/makdefense-portfolio/Cyber Security 101/active-directory.md

 ## Reflection

-> This lab provided me
+> This lab provided me with knowledge about Windows Domains, Active Directory, how to manage users and computers in AD, about Group Policies and how to create them, and about Authentication
+Methods, and about Trees, Forests, and Trusts.